-Outbreak testing is strongly recommended for students in schools that are in outbreak status and required for school personnel who may be part of the outbreak, as determined after consultation with public health authorities.
+Outbreak testing is strongly recommended for students in schools that are in outbreak status and required for unvaccinated school personnel who may be part of the outbreak, as determined after consultation with public health authorities.
+Outbreak status is currently defined as two or more cases linked epidemiologically that do not share the same household and are not listed as close contacts of each other outside the outbreak setting.
 Implementation of outbreak testing should begin as soon as possible from the date the outbreak is declared and at least within three days.
 IDPH recommends schools acquire parental consent for student testing at the beginning of the school year to accommodate outbreak testing should the need arise.
 Schools should conduct twice weekly testing of unvaccinated students targeted to the impacted classroom(s), grade(s), extracurricular participants, or entire student body, depending on the circumstances, unless the local health department recommends otherwise.
 Unvaccinated school personnel who may be part of the outbreak, as determined after consultation with by public health authorities, must be tested twice weekly.
 Testing should continue until the school has gone two incubation periods, or 28 days, without identifying any new cases.
 If testing is not already in place for screening, schools should make plans to deploy outbreak testing when needed.
 A listing of free testing sites is available at http://dph.illinois.gov/testing.
-Individuals who tested positive for COVID-19 within the prior 90 days and are currently asymptomatic may be exempted from testing during outbreaks, unless otherwise required by local public health officials.
-Fully vaccinated close contacts should be tested 5-7 days after exposure.